snowmanjy/OpenForum/ARCHITECTURE.md

 ### 4.1 Authentication: "Trusted Parent" (Multipass)

 - **Philosophy:** We do not own user credentials.
-We trust the embedding application.
+We trust the the SaaS Platform.
 - **Mechanism:** JWT Passthrough.
 - **Implementation:**
   - `forum-interface-rest` contains a Security Filter.